olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### Acknowledgments ###

-ExpressLRS is a pioneering project in many ways.
-Their open source code has been a valuable example during mLRS development.
-They also figured out a convenient and easy way to flash the R9 hardware, which is now also available for mLRS.
-With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in many cases, their excellent documentation.
+We wish to express our thanks to the folks of the ExpressLRS project, who have worked out the easy way to flash the R9 hardware, which is now also available for mLRS.
+With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in several cases, also their excellent documentation.

-### Flashing the R9M with ELRS bootloader ###
+### Flash the R9M with ELRS bootloader ###

 You can flash the ELRS bootloader and mLRS using your radio with OpenTX 2.3.12 or newer or EdgeTX 2.4.0 or newer.
 This method is especially recommended for new users.